Termite

 1. Between floorboards, under carpets, and along wooden beams, where termites actively feed and create kick-out holes.

-3. Windowsills, baseboards, and outdoor areas like wooden porches and deck surfaces.
+3. Window sills, baseboards, and outdoor areas like wooden porches and deck surfaces.

 Pay special attention if you spot discarded wings alongside the droppings, as this indicates recent swarming termite activity and a possible colony nearby.
+Regular inspection of these areas — ideally with a professional termite inspection annually — can help you detect an infestation before it becomes severe.

 Types of Termite Droppings by Species